Cary-Connolly/GC-Dual-State-Correction/README.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\WorkplaceJoin: "BlockAADWorkplaceJoin"=dword:00000001

 Registry Key.

-To perform the update, the device must be connected to the LAN by being either in the office or remotely via VPN.
+To perform the update, the device must be connected to the LAN by either being present in the office or remotely via VPN.

 To enable automatic hybrid join apply the: